-SPCA of Texas is not to be held responsible for any and all claims related to traffic violations and/or vehicular law violations, any personal property damages including but not limited to the interior/exterior of your vehicle, injuries, disabilities or death while transporting SPCA of Texas animals.
+SPCA of Texas is not to be held responsible for any and all claims related to traffic violations and/or vehicular law violations, any personal property damages including but not limited to the interior/exterior of your vehicle, injuries, disabilities, or death while transporting SPCA of Texas animals.

 The SPCA of Texas practices positive reinforcement training only.
-As such, your foster pets should NEVER be punished, scolded or physically reprimanded for unwanted behavior, nor should they witness these types of corrections with resident pets.
+As such, your foster pets should NEVER be punished, scolded, or physically reprimanded for unwanted behavior, nor should they witness these types of corrections with resident pets.

 If there are any behavior concerns observed with your foster animal, it is crucial that you notify the foster team right away so that assistance can be provided before the issue escalates.
 Examples of concerning behavior are:

-All foster rules, policies and protocols apply to all members of your household, with the official foster parent being the primary caregiver.
+All foster rules, policies, and protocols apply to all members of your household, with the official foster parent being the primary caregiver.
 No individuals outside your household are permitted to care for your foster animal without prior approval.
-Daycares and boarding facilities are strictly prohibited.
+Day cares and boarding facilities are strictly prohibited.

-Foster animals must remain within one hour of SPCA of Texas facilities at all times.
+Foster animals must remain within 1 hour of SPCA of Texas facilities at all times.
 If leaving town, you may not take foster pets with you without receiving prior approval from the foster manager.
 If approval is given, you agree to take full responsibility for the animal’s actions and medical needs while away.